-Accelerated BS Program in Nursing for College Graduates
+Accelerated BSN Program for College Graduates

 Prospective applicants to this program must:

 - Have an earned bachelor’s degree from an accredited college/university in a non-nursing major

 - Have the means necessary to provide own transportation off-campus to participating clinical agencies several times weekly

 - Meet Pennsylvania State Board of Nursing and participating clinical agency requirements to practice as a student nurse prior to beginning the program (e.g., no evidence of prior criminal activity on nationwide background checks)